Perdoceo Education Corp President and CEO Todd Nelson Sells 48,0

-President and CEO Todd Nelson of Perdoceo Education Corp (PRDO, Financial) sold 48,000 shares of the company on March 21, 2024, according to a recent SEC Filing.
-The transaction was executed at an average price of $17.4 per share, resulting in a total sale amount of $835,200.
+President and CEO of Perdoceo Education Corp (PRDO, Financial), Todd Nelson, sold 48,000 shares of the company on March 26, 2024, according to a recent SEC Filing.
+The transaction was executed at an average price of $17.76 per share, resulting in a total sale amount of $852,480.

-Perdoceo Education Corp is an educational services company that offers a wide range of degree programs through its online platforms and campuses.
-The company operates through its subsidiaries, providing both undergraduate and graduate degree programs designed to meet the career-focused, lifelong learning needs of adult learners.
+Perdoceo Education Corp is an educational services company that provides a wide range of academic programs through its online platforms and campuses.
+The company operates various universities and institutions, offering associate, bachelor's, master's, and doctoral degree programs as well as non-degree programs in career-oriented disciplines.

-Over the past year, the insider has sold a total of 464,535 shares of Perdoceo Education Corp and has not made any purchases of the stock.
-The recent sale by the insider is part of a trend observed over the last year, where there have been no insider buys but 21 insider sells for the company.
+Over the past year, the insider has sold a total of 449,283 shares of Perdoceo Education Corp and has not made any purchases of the stock.
+The recent sale by the insider is part of a trend observed over the past year, where there have been 21 insider sells and no insider buys.

-On the day of the insider's recent sale, shares of Perdoceo Education Corp were trading at $17.4, giving the company a market capitalization of $1.175 billion.
-The stock's price-earnings ratio stood at 8.21, below the industry median of 19.81 but above the company's historical median price-earnings ratio.
+On the day of the insider's recent sale, shares of Perdoceo Education Corp were trading at $17.76, giving the company a market cap of $1.161 billion.
+The price-earnings ratio of the company stands at 8.12, which is below the industry median of 19.89, and above the company's historical median price-earnings ratio.

-The stock's price relative to the GuruFocus Value (GF Value) indicates that Perdoceo Education Corp is significantly overvalued.
-With a share price of $17.4 and a GF Value of $12.74, the price-to-GF-Value ratio is 1.37.
+According to the GuruFocus Value chart, with a current price of $17.76 and a GF Value of $12.73, Perdoceo Education Corp has a price-to-GF-Value ratio of 1.4, indicating that the stock is significantly overvalued based on its GF Value.

 The GF Value is calculated considering historical trading multiples, a GuruFocus adjustment factor based on past returns and growth, and future business performance estimates provided by Morningstar analysts.